NYUAD-CRC/crc-docs/_sources/hpc/jobs/job_jubail.rst.txt

       - The users can test the performance differences between the ``A100`` and ``V100`` nodes and decide accordingly.
     * -
       -
-      - Since, ``A100`` GPU nodes are non exclusive, Users might have to wait in queue for non GPU jobs on those nodes to be available on a priority basis.
+      - Since, ``A100`` GPU nodes are non exclusive, Users might have to wait in queue for non GPU jobs (normal CPU jobs) on those nodes to be available on a priority basis.
     * -
       -
       - You can also mention in your job script if you would like to explicitly send your job to a100 nodes.